EmanuelCaires/TheJungle/REDME.md

 * Immediate Feedback: The game provides immediate feedback on your answers.
 You'll know right away if your guess is correct or incorrect, allowing you to learn and improve with each attempt.

-* Multiplayer Capability: The Animal Guessing Game supports multiplayer functionality, enabling you to compete with your friends or family members.
+* Multiplayer Capability: The WordGame supports multiplayer functionality, enabling you to compete with your friends or family members.
 Take turns guessing the animals and see who can achieve the highest score or reach the winning score first.

 * Scoring System: The game keeps track of your score as you progress.
 Each correct guess earns you a point, and the current scores of all players are displayed on the screen.
 Strive to achieve the highest score or be the first to reach the winning score!